salmon0123/mk8u-freecam/README.md

-This is a script that generates a graphics pack for Cemu to enable Nintendo's debug camera in Mario Kart 8.
+This is a script that generates a graphics pack for Cemu to enable Nintendo's debug camera in Mario Kart 8 ([video demonstration](https://www.youtube.com/watch?v=3ZkCscinOSQ)).

 # Prerequisites
 In order to run this script, you need the following: